terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`; Optional
 When the associated `HTMLInputElement` is an `INPUT` (vs `SELECT` or `TEXTAREA`), you can provide a [type](#https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types).
 By default `text` is used assumed.

-The value can also be provided via the `rbl-input.type` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.type` RBLe Framework calculation value.

 ##### IKaInputModel.type for range Inputs

-In addition to events that trigger RBL Framework calculations, if the `HTMLInputElement.type` is of type `range`, the KatApp Framework adds a few more events to enable displaying the `range` value for the benefit of the user.
+In addition to events that trigger RBLe Framework calculations, if the `HTMLInputElement.type` is of type `range`, the KatApp Framework adds a few more events to enable displaying the `range` value for the benefit of the user.
 To enable this feature, the Kaml View developers have to take advantage of the [Template Refs](#https://vuejs.org/guide/essentials/template-refs.html#template-refs) feature of Vue and provide the following `ref` assignments, all of which are optional if the Kaml View does not desire the functionality.

 1. `ref="display"` - This is an `HTMLElement` whose `innerHTML` will be set to the value of the `range` every time the value changes.
 1. `ref="bubble"` - This is an `HTMLElement` that will have a CSS class of `active` toggled on and off.
 It will be on while the user is moving the slider or hovering over the slider, and turned off when the user's mouse no longer is over the `range` input.